NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Introduction

 \section{Introduction}

-Deformable image registration (DIR) is a well-studied problem in modern medical image analysis, because of its broad range of applications including normalization of population studies, quantifying changes in longitudinal imaging, accounting for motions of organ, and as a building block of other image analysis algorithms.
-DIR is a process for establishing spatial correspondence between image pairs, and the term ``deformable'' points to the nonlinear and dense nature of the required transformation~\cite{DIRSurvey}.
+Deformable image registration (DIR) is a process for establishing spatial correspondences between images.
+The term ``deformable" points to the nonlinear and dense nature of the required transformation.
+DIR has a broad range of applications including normalization of population studies, quantifying changes in longitudinal imaging, accounting for motions of organ, as a building block of other image analysis algorithms, etc. While there is usually no ground-truth for the optimal transformation, image registration is usually formulated according to and evaluated on three criteria: the accuracy of matching the source and target images in terms of a pre-defined similarity metric, the regularity of the transformation to ensure that it is well-behaved, such as topology preservation, and the speed of the algorithm \cite{sotiras2013deformable, tustison2019learning}.